-- When there is doubt and confusion, we fight to believe that Yahuwah’s truth will overcome, and will triumph with peace and understanding.
+- When there is doubt and confusion, we fight to believe Yahuwah’s truth will overcome, and will triumph with peace and understanding.

 The ‘Growing-Weary’ Garden